daswer123/xtts-api-server/README.md

 3. Does not work endpoint `tts_to_file` only `tts_to_audio` and it returns 1 second of silence.

 You can specify the version of the XTTS model by using the `-v` flag.

+Improved streaming mode is suitable for complex languages such as Chinese, Japanese, Hindi or if you want the language engine to take more information into account when processing speech.

 # API Docs